Double bind

-Double bind theory was first described by Gregory Bateson and his colleagues in the 1950s, in a theory on the origins of schizophrenia and post-traumatic stress disorder.
+Double bind theory was first stated by Gregory Bateson and his colleagues in the 1950s, in a theory on the origins of schizophrenia.
+It was theorized that schizophrenic responses were a reaction to an individual facing competing demands, leaving them with no clear way of responding.

 Double binds are often utilized as a form of control without open coercion—the use of confusion makes them difficult both to respond to and to resist.
+In many of these choice situations or dilemmas, it's not possible to carry out both instructions given at once.

 A double bind generally includes different levels of abstraction in the order of messages and these messages can either be stated explicitly or implicitly within the context of the situation, or they can be conveyed by tone of voice or body language.
 Further complications arise when frequent double binds are part of an ongoing relationship to which the person or group is committed.

+More recent theoretical scholarship and empirical research supports the notion that double bind communication may be a relevant feature of personality disorder, specifically borderline personality disorder.